timmcginley/41934/A2__FutureBIM/readme.md

 ## 7) be proud of what you ahve acheived, its pretty awesome that you have mangaged to build your own BIM system :)

+Submissions 22
+[Team 1](https://github.com/kfjordt/11034-advanced-bim/tree/main/Assignment%202) - Ported the original code to JS, adding an input function, need to think about how to keep the resulting HTML source clean - but a really, really great start!